mausi-mick/AD9833-Simple-Function-Generator-/README.md

 I changed the program, that it works standalone without connection to the PC.

-For input the commands I use a rotary encoder with integrated button-switch.
+For input the commands I use a rotary encoder with integrated push-button-switch.

 An HD44780 display (LCD1602) shows all information (Curve-Type, Frequency, seep ...)

 On the Encoder and button-switch I use Pin-Change-Interrupt (PCI) for a quick change of the commnds and frequency.

+A small Vide is here: https://www.youtube.com/watch?v=DLXJh2jmxDk